 The real issue here is the heel that you select.
 Stilettos, kitten heels, and pumps won’t do well as you try to traverse grassy areas.
 So it’s best to stick with a box heel, wedge, or flat.

-Styling your wedding attire is a way to complement your look while also celebrating the moment.
+Styling your wedding attire is a way to complement your look while also celebrating the moment, and there are many types of jewelry to choose from.
 For example, beautiful precious gems paired with rose gold or gold work well with most solid color dresses, but you always want to know when to stop.

 Jewelry should draw attention to your face and neckline.
 One statement jewelry piece is typically enough to set off a simple dress.
 You only need one focal point to catch the eye.